Day 1: Exercises to Intermediate R Course 2025

 Exercise 3: Heatmap with Hierarchical Clustering

-Create a heatmap of the mtcars
+Create a heatmap of the mtcars dataset with hierarchical

 clustering applied to both rows (cars) and columns (variables).
 Include